kek7777/Business_analysis/README.md

   <summary><strong><h2 id="task-2-binary-classification">TASK 2.
 Binary classification</h2></strong></summary>
   <div>
     <p><strong>DESCRIPTION OF TASK</strong><br>
-    Using historical data on the "Timeseries" sheet (see tasks_1_2.xlsx), build a time series model.
-Predict the daily behavior of the series over the next 3 months.
-Explain the choice of forecasting method.
-Provide estimates of the forecast quality.</p>
+    Using the dataset on the "Training" sheet (see tasks_1_2.xlsx) as a training sample, predict the values of the target variable 'Target' for the dataset on the "Validate" sheet.
+Justify the choice of the method.
+Provide accuracy and predictive model quality metrics.
+Plot the ROC curve.
+Name the three most important predictors.</p>
     <p style="line-height: 1.2; margin: 0;">
     <strong>TASK PROGRESS</strong><br>
         <strong>Step 1.
-Time series analysis.</strong>  The objective of the time series analysis was to examine its structure and key characteristics: trend, seasonality, and stationarity.
-For this purpose, the capabilities of the Pandas and Statsmodels libraries were utilized.
-The analysis revealed that the time series is  <strong>well-structured</strong>  and contains no missing (null) values.
-It also exhibits  <strong>weak stationarity, annual seasonality, and a positive upward trend.</strong>  Based on a review of scientific and technical literature, and considering the characteristics of the time series under study, the  <strong>PROPHET model</strong>  was selected for further investigation.</p>
+Exploratory data analysis.</strong>  The data analysis showed that the data is structured and contains about <strong>3% missing values (null)</strong>.
+Additionally, there are outliers in the data.
+The target features are balanced.<br>
+        Two approaches were considered for handling missing values: <strong>median</strong> replacement and <strong>KNNImputer</strong> (Scikit-learn).
+The best model performance was obtained when using the second imputation method.</p>
         <strong>Step 2.
 Model training.</strong>  Three Prophet models with different parameter configurations were evaluated:<br>
         Model 1 - default parameters.<br>
         Model 2 - parameters optimized using Prophet's built-in <strong>cross-validation</strong> function.<br>